bthate/genocide/docs/index.rst

-Considering the jurisdicition over the genocide the king is doing is already with the court, i think there is a different view on this matter between the Court that has that jurisidiction over genocide and the judgment of the prosecutor.
+Considering the jurisdicition over the genocide the king is doing is already with the court, i think there is a different view on this matter between the court that has that jurisidiction over genocide and the judgment of the prosecutor.

-The limit on the jurisdiction is the non cooperation of the netherlands to not stop his genocide.
+The limit on the jurisdiction is the non cooperation of the netherlands to stop the kings genocide.
 By the netherlands blocking the jurisdiction as part of the kings genocide work, the court can excercise the jurisdicition to have the arrest warrent to the king send immediately to europol to let the collegues of the netherlands ensure the "cooperation" of the netherlands to